 Resources to Know More About the Last Messenger ﷺ :

-9) The Prophet’s Pond by Learning Roots (not exactly a seerah book but a beautiful children’s story to grow Muhammad ﷺ‘s love in their hearts – and also to make you cry.
+10) The Prophet’s Pond by Learning Roots (not exactly a seerah book but a beautiful children’s story to grow Muhammad ﷺ‘s love in their hearts – and also to make you cry.
 The book triggers all kinds of emotions).
+I also have their big board book on Muhammad ﷺ (which does not depict any human being – be it sahabas or quraish – something that I loved because most prophetic books end up illustrating the unseen which is really hard to explain to a child with 100s of questions and wild imagination, but I’ll still recommend the former over the latter).

 (goals & dreams)